renpy/renpy/sphinx/source/keymap.rst

 "K\_BACKSPACE", "K\_RETURN", and "K\_TAB"; a full list of this kind of keysyms may be found `here <http://www.pygame.org/docs/ref/key.html>`_.

-Keyboard keysyms may be preceded by the following prefixes, separated by
+Keyboard and Mouse keysyms may be preceded by the following prefixes, separated by underscores:
-underscores:

 alt
     Matches if the Alt key is pressed.
 Keysyms without this prefix match